-Where are we now
+Where we stand today

 goals for 2025

-for 90% of members
+of our members

-with acces to
+will have acces to

 Geothermal energy is a sustainable, clean source of energy.
 It helps our growers save on energy and reduce CO2 emissions..

 Tomato grower Marcel van der Knaap, for example, supplies 6.5 million kilos of tomatoes per year.
 His nursery in Honselersdijk is a member of the Trias Westland project. that uses geothermal heat to heat greenhouses.
 A heating network with multiple sources is being constructed in the region to increase the security of supply.
 Roots will fill 30% of the heat requirement of the Honselersdijk location with geothermal energy.